 Finally, a rusted direction board, standing at an angle, as if being tired after standing for so long popped up in front of us.
 It pointed to a narrow side lane going down the side of the road.
 Well, we could have taken it even if pointed upwards!

-Anyway, I put the car in that narrow dirt path and bumped our way down.
-Midway our climbing down we stopped again as it was even scarier around.
+Anyway, I put the car on that narrow dirt path and bumped our way down.
+Midway through our climbing down we stopped again as it was even scarier around.
 There was no road ahead of us.
 It was dark as hell and the resort we’d booked was nowhere in sight.
 Not even a sliver of light pierced through the darkness.
 Luckily, we had mobile signals now and we were able to call the resort staff.

 Our resort in Madikeri Coorg was nestled deep inside low hills, surrounded by a coffee plantation.
 It was a nice private kind of property – very quiet and very isolated.
 Just the kind of place you need to bunk in after a hectic and dangerous road trip.
 During my time in Madikeri, I got the opportunity to witness coffee plantations and also the processing of beans.